dburgosp/InventoryApp/README.md

 ## Layout

 1. **Overall Layout**.
 The app contains a list of current products and a button to add a new product.
 2. **List Item Layout**.
 Each list item displays the product name, current quantity, and price.
-Each list item also contains a Sale Button that reduces the quantity by one (include logic so that no negative quantities are displayed).
+Each list item also contains a Sale Button that reduces the quantity by one (the app includes logic so that no negative quantities are displayed).
 3. **Detail Layout**:
    * The Detail Layout for each item displays the remainder of the information stored in the database.
    * The Detail Layout contains buttons that increase and decrease the available quantity displayed.